redhat-developer-demos/raffle/README.md

 Access the URL: `http://localhost:8080/<hashtag for the raffle>`

+NOTE: Under the [Standard Search  API](https://developer.twitter.com/en/docs/tweets/search/overview), only the 7 last days are included in the result.

 ## Criteria for the Raffle

 - The Tweet must contain specified #hashtag that you defined (part of the query string)